Ashcroft, Colorado: Decline

-The silver deposits that Culver and Coxhead initially discovered produced 14,000 ounces of silver to the ton at their onset.
+The silver deposits that Culver and Coxhead initially discovered produced 14,000 ounces (400 kg) of silver to the ton (44% silver by weight) at their onset.
 This production, however, was short-lived as the deposits were shallow.
 Though there were promises of a rail line to Crested Butte the promises never materialized and investors and workers were lured away to places such as Aspen.
 In 1884 another rich strike was discovered; this one, however, was in Aspen.
-This led to the end of the prosperity in Ashcroft as people began moving to Aspen.
+This led to the end of the prosperity in Ashcroft, as people began moving to Aspen.

-By 1885 there were only 100 summer residents and $5.60 in the town coffers.
+By 1885 there were only 100 summer residents and $5.6 in the town coffers.
 By the turn of the 20th century, only a handful of aging, single men lived in Ashcroft.
 Though they all owned mining claims they spent most of their time fishing and hunting or reading and drinking in a local bar.
 The men traded stories for drinks and served as an informal employment agency, matching up men with the sporadic remaining work at the mines.
 Every four years the remaining citizens would hold municipal elections and choose officers from amongst themselves.

+The Ashcroft, Colorado, post office closed on November 20, 1912.
 The town's last resident, Jack Leahy, died in 1939, making Ashcroft an official ghost town.

 Renewed interest

 The 1930s saw a new flurry of interest in the village, with the burgeoning winter Olympics and winter sports that drew attention to Ashcroft.
 International sportsman Ted Ryan and his partner Billy Fiske, captain of America's gold medal Olympic bobsled team, built the Highland-Bavarian Lodge north of Ashcroft.
-They planned to build a European style ski resort complete with an aerial tramway leading up to Mount Hayden.
+They planned to build a European style ski resort complete with an aerial tramway leading up to Hayden Peak.
 World War II put an end to their plans as Fiske was killed in combat and Ryan ended up leasing Ashcroft to the U.S. Army for $1 a year.

 During World War II, the Army's 10th Mountain Division used Ashcroft for mountaineering training, mostly during the summer of 1942.
 Following the war, most of the area's ski development occurred in Aspen and Ryan later deeded the site to the U.S. Forest Service.

-In 1948 World War II veteran Stuart Mace, also a well known dog sledder, brought his family and dog sled operation to Ashcroft.
-In 1955 Mace and his Toklat huskies were featured in the television series Sgt.
+In 1948, World War II veteran Stuart Mace, also a well known dog sledder, brought his family and dog sled operation to Ashcroft.
+In 1955, Mace and his Toklat huskies were featured in the television series Sgt.
 Preston of the Yukon, and the ghost town was fitted with false fronts to imitate a Canadian set for the filming of the series through 1958.
 Mace was given the use of 5 acre of land in exchange for caretaking what remaining holdings Highland-Bavarian had in the Ashcroft area.
 He devoted the remainder of his life to protecting the area from development and restoring the ecology.
-He was joined in that effort in 1974 by the Aspen Historical Society which helped Ashcroft make it to the National Register of Historic Places in 1975.
+He was joined in that effort in 1974 by the Aspen Historical Society, which helped Ashcroft make it to the National Register of Historic Places in 1975.